zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-The approximation looks and performs well (in both single and double precision), as you can see from the graphs of the single precision version.
+The approximation looks and performs well (in both single and double precision), as you can see from the graphs of the single-precision version.

 {{< figure src="/img/exp2erfc.png" caption="*Plot of \\(exp(x^2) erfc(x)\\).
 The function approaches 0 as the value of the argument increases.*">}}